PolyMem® Silver Non-Adhesive Dressings

 Applying PolyMem® Silver Non-Adhesive Dressings

-5. Outline the wound on the top of the dressing to determine when to change
+5. Outline wound — optionally, trace the wound margins on the top of the dressing to monitor changes and plan dressing changes.

 Ordering Details